Can I purchase tickets in advance?

 The DC Lottery is not responsible for lost or stolen tickets.
 You should sign the back of your ticket in ink and take appropriate measures to safeguard it.
 Unless signed, anyone in possession of the ticket may file a claim.

 Can lottery tickets be purchased by mail or through the Internet?

-Tickets are ONLY available for purchase at authorized DC Lottery Agent Locations.
+Yes, tickets are available for purchase online at DCiLottery.com.
+Otherwise, tickets are ONLY available for purchase at authorized DC Lottery Agent Locations.

 Does the lottery offer Second Chance Drawing assistance to the visually impaired?